TommyJackson85/band-website/README.md

 I am using this page to display all the sample songs I intend to have available.
 There will be three albums on display with a picture of the album cover, the album heading and year release and external links to the albums Spotify and iTunes accounts.

-Underneat each album display on small screens, I displayed two listenable tracks chosen from the album.
+Underneath each album display on small screens, I displayed two listenable tracks chosen from the album.
 On larger screens I pushed the tracks to the right, aligning them next to the album display to the right.
-For the track listings I reused most of the the code and styling from the music section the of the home page, keeping it consistant.
+For the track listings I reused most of the the code and styling from the music section of the home page, keeping it consistant.

 The first Album on display will be latest album and will contain the two tracks from the home page.
 The other two albums will be two of their classic albums from the 80's.